codedim/SqlPlaying/README.md

 ```

 ### Task#2:
-Output list of department's IDs which amount of employees is not more
+Output list of department's IDs, which amount of employees is not more
 then three.
 #### Result:
 ```